Severe Thunderstorm Warning issued for Taylor by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Taylor by NWS

-Effective: 2021-08-11 12:18:00 CDT Expires: 2021-08-11 13:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 800 PM CDT for central and north central Wisconsin.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-A Tornado Watch remains in effect until 800 PM CDT for central and north central Wisconsin.
-Target Area: Taylor The National Weather Service in La Crosse has issued a * Severe Thunderstorm Warning for Eastern Taylor County in north central Wisconsin * Until 100 PM CDT. * At 1217 PM CDT, severe thunderstorms were located along a line extending from near Spirit to 8 miles northeast of Thorp, moving east at 55 mph.
+Effective: 2021-08-11 12:29:00 CDT Expires: 2021-08-11 13:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 800 PM CDT for central and north central Wisconsin.
+For your protection move to an interior room on the lowest floor of a building.
+Continuous cloud to ground lightning is occurring with these storms.
+Move indoors immediately.
+Lightning is one of nature`s leading killers.
+Remember, if you can hear thunder, you are close enough to be struck by lightning.
+Target Area: Taylor A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 PM CDT FOR EASTERN TAYLOR COUNTY At 1228 PM CDT, severe thunderstorms were located along a line extending from 8 miles west of Tomahawk to 10 miles west of Medford, moving east at 60 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Severe thunderstorms will be near Medford around 1235 PM CDT.
-Other locations impacted by these severe thunderstorms include Wood Lake, Highway 13 And County Road M, The Taylor County Airport, Stetsonville, County Roads A And E, Highway M And Joe Martin Road and Esadore Lake.
+Expect wind damage to roofs, siding, and trees.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0